okjuan/vbook/_posts/2025-06-01-meditations-for-mortals.md

 In short, there are two options.
 Do nothing and accept the consequences, or do what you can to get the result you want.
 Idle rage makes no sense.
-If the consequences are unacceptable then something about them.
+If the consequences are unacceptable then do something about them.
 This directive triggers another liberating insight:
 > [this] reminds us that most of the potential consequences we find ourselves agonizing about don't remotely justify such angst.